e271828e/Flight.jl/docs/notes/design/framework_spec.md

 condition**: `condition` is a condition-*valued function* over the decision space, `reads`/`residuals` are the equations that pin the free variables down, `guess`/`bounds` say where to search.
-Solving makes the implicit condition explicit, and the commit is then literally an init — `override(baseline, condition(d*))` through [boundary zero](#g-boundary-zero).
+Solving makes the implicit condition explicit.
+The commit is then literally an init:
+`override(baseline, condition(d*))` through [boundary zero](#g-boundary-zero) (the initialization
+boundary: the ordinary macro-sequence with an empty integrate).
 The services unify as clients of one condition algebra: `init!` applies an explicit condition, `capture` produces one, `trim!` searches a family for the member satisfying its equations.

-**`at` lifts to problems in five lines.** Every field of a problem is either condition-producing (path-relative) or path-free — the rule that residual math sees only the gathered NamedTuple ([§14.7][s14-7]) pays off here:
+**`at` lifts to problems in five lines.** Every field of a problem is either condition-producing (path-relative) or path-free.
+The rule that residual math sees only the gathered NamedTuple ([§14.7][s14-7]) pays off here:

 ```julia